Trichotillomania – Compulsive Hair Pulling Disorder

 Since this condition strikes typically during adolescence, the co-occurring conditions may be very significant.
 Lower self-esteem, difficulty with body image, impaired relationships with peers, and ridicule from peers because of the visible results of hair pulling all accumulate and cause harm.
 Many people tend to avoid close interpersonal relationships because of the shame of this “secret” condition.

+How to stop pulling your hair out impulsively.
 As mentioned above, trichotillomania is considered a chronic condition that can’t be stopped by the person suffering from it without help.
 This is a compulsive condition that is related to anxiety.
 Usually, when people try to use their willpower to stop the compulsion, more anxiety is generated, leading to a stronger compulsion to pull hair.

 A combination of a form of cognitive behavior therapy and medication is typically used to treat this condition.
 What appears to be the most effective form of cognitive behavior therapy is called habit reversal training.
 This approach views the condition as a learned response to certain triggers.
 The individual may not even be aware of these triggers.
 Thus, the first step is to help the person become aware of what brings on the hair-pulling behavior.
 Then, other behaviors incompatible with hair pulling are practiced to substitute them for the hair-pulling.

 Another cognitive behavioral approach is called mindfulness based cognitive behavioral therapy.
 In this approach, the person is taught to accept uncomfortable situations rather than giving in to the anxiety that comes with them.
 Learning to accept those uncomfortable situations instead of reacting with hair pulling is the key to this approach.

 While there are no medications approved specifically for treating trichotillomania, some medications that help the person deal with anxiety can be helpful.